kwebio/kweb-core/docs/_posts/2017-03-03-getting-started.md

 ### What you should know

-KWeb is built on [Kotlin 1.1](http://kotlinlang.org/), you should have some familiarity with Kotlin and the Java ecosystem on which it's built.
+Kweb is built on [Kotlin 1.1](http://kotlinlang.org/), you should have some familiarity with Kotlin and the Java ecosystem on which it's built.

-### Adding a KWeb dependency
+### Adding a Kweb dependency

-The KWeb library is distributed via [JitPack](https://jitpack.io/#sanity/kweb), it can be added easily to any Kotlin project:
+The Kweb library is distributed via [JitPack](https://jitpack.io/#sanity/kweb), it can be added easily to any Kotlin project:

 #### Gradle